sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 and if the null hypothesit is true, then the sampling distribution of *K* is *approximately* χ² with *G* - 1 degrees of freedom (where *G* is the number of groups).
-The larger the value of *K*, the less consistent the data are with the null hypothesis, so thit is a one-sided test.
+The larger the value of *K*, the less consistent the data are with the null hypothesis, so this is a one-sided test.
 We reject H\ :sub:`0` when *K* is sufficiently large.

 The description in the previous section illustrates the logic behind the Kruskal-Wallis test.
-At a conceptual level, thit is the right way to think about how the test works.
+At a conceptual level, this is the right way to think about how the test works.
 However, from a purely mathematical perspective it is needlessly complicated.
 I will not show you the derivation, but you can use a bit of algebraic jiggery-pokery [#]_ to